fastify/fastify/docs/Errors.md

 From the [Hooks documentation](Hooks/#manage-errors-from-a-hook):
 > If you get an error during the execution of your hook, just pass it to `done()` and Fastify will automatically close the request and send the appropriate error code to the user.

-If you have defined a custom error handler for using `setErrorHandler` the error will be routed there, otherwise it will be routed to Fastify’s generic error handler.
+If you have defined a custom error handler using `setErrorHandler` the error will be routed there, otherwise it will be routed to Fastify’s generic error handler.
+Fastify's generic error handler will use the header and status code in the Error object if it exists.
+The headers and status code will not be automatically set if a custom error handler is provided.

 Some things to consider in your custom error handler: